 The University of Massachusetts Lowell Susan and Alan Solomont School of Nursing seeks a full-time tenure-track faculty member with a solid research trajectory.
-We seek applicants recognized for scholarly productivity, ability to work with diverse populations, and excellent oral and written communication skills in English.
+We seek applicants recognized for scholarly productivity, ability to work with diverse populations, and excellent oral and written communication skills.
 The candidate may be appointed at the Associate or Full Professor level, depending upon qualifications.

 About UMass Lowell